ajertg/PocketFlow/pocketflow-motoko/DOCKER_OPTIMIZATION.md

 # Docker Optimization Guide for PocketFlow Motoko

-This guide explains how we've optimized Docker layer caching to avoid re-downloading Ubuntu packages and dependencies on every startup.
+This guide explains how we've optimized Docker layer caching using the smallest possible Alpine Linux base to avoid re-downloading packages and dependencies on every startup.

 ## 🚀 Quick Start (Optimized)